-2 The Childhood of Pi
+2 The Childhood of π

-Four thousand years ago, the Babylonians used the approximation $3\frac{1}{8} = 3.125$.
+Four thousand years ago, the Babylonians used, among other values, the approximation $3\frac{1}{8} = 3.125$.
 Then, or earlier, according to ancient papyri, Egyptians assumed a circle with diameter nine has the same area as a square of side eight, which implies $\pi = 256/81 = 3.1604...$ Some have argued that the ancient Hebrews were satisfied with $\pi = 3$:

-Also, he made a molten sea of ten cubits from brim to brim, round in compass, and five cubits the height thereof; and a line of thirty cubits did compass it round about.
+"Also, he made a molten sea of ten cubits from brim to brim, round in compass, and five cubits the height thereof; and a line of thirty cubits did compass it round about."
 (I Kings 7:23; see also 2 Chronicles 4:2)

 One should know that the cubit was a personal not universal measurement.
-In Judaism's further defense, several millennia later, the great Rabbi Moses ben Maimon Maimonedes (1135-1204) is translated by Langermann, in "The 'true perplexity' [7, p.
-753] as fairly clearly asserting the Pi's irrationality.
+In Judaism's further defense, several millennia later, the great Rabbi Moses ben Maimon Maimonedes (1135-1204), also known as the RaM-BaM, is translated by Langermann, in "The 'true perplexity' [9, p.
+753] as fairly clearly asserting the irrational nature of π :

-You ought to know that the ratio of the diameter of the circle to its circumference is unknown, nor will it ever be possible to express it precisely.
+"You ought to know that the ratio of the diameter of the circle to its circumference is unknown, nor will it ever be possible to express it precisely.
 This is not due to any shortcoming of knowledge on our part, as the ignorant think.
-Rather, this matter is unknown due to its nature, and its discovery will never be attained.
+Rather, this matter is unknown due to its nature, and its discovery will never be attained."
 (Maimonedes)